 b.
-Impactenabling activities

-An output is unlikely to achieve a desired outcome on its own.
-Impact-enabling activities bridge the gap between outputs and outcomes.
+Impactenabling activities An output is unlikely to achieve a desired outcome on its own.
+Impactenabling activities bridge the gap between outputs and outcomes.

 Please detail what activities need to occur for the outputs to impact the identified outcome.
 When will these activities take place?
-Information can be provided in narrative or bullet point format.
+Information can be provided in narrative or bullet point format (300 words max).